The Evolutionary Dynamics of Modern Dating: ENM, Boy Sober, and Gendered Strategies

 An escape from traditional expectations of provision and exclusivity.

-While some engage in ENM for authentic relational exploration, many men adopt it as a means of maintaining access to sex while reducing relational costs.
+Many men adopt ENM as a means of maintaining access to sex while reducing relational costs.
 This disproportionately benefits men, as women—who historically value the material and emotional protection of commitment—often struggle to secure long-term investment in an environment that prioritizes casual or non-exclusive relationships.

 Boy Sober as a Response to ENM